The Most Influential Latin Rock Bands Of All Time | National Hispanic Heritage Month

 Country: Mexico

-Formed in Mexico City in 1985, the Mexican group fuses rhythms such as rock, ska, reggae, punk, and traditional Mexican music with a mix of danzón and bolero.
-The band was formed by Rolando Ortega on vocals, Eulalio Cervantes on saxophone and wind instruments, Aldo Acuña on bass, Arturo Reyes on guitar, Adrián Navarro on percussion and José Luis Paredes on drums.
+Formed in Mexico City in 1985, the Mexican group has become known for its unique fusion of various musical genres, blending rock, ska, reggae, punk, and traditional Mexican music with elements of danzón and bolero.
+The band was originally composed of Rolando Ortega on vocals, Eulalio Cervantes on saxophone and wind instruments, Aldo Acuña on bass, Arturo Reyes on guitar, Adrián Navarro on percussion, and José Luis Paredes on drums.

 La Maldita Vecindad - Kumbala

-The name of “La Maldita Vecindad” comes from an actual neighborhood where one of the group members used to live and the name “Los Hijos del Quinto Patio” (the sons of the fifth yard) was inspired by a song by Emilio Tuero named “Quinto Patio” (the fifth yard).
-The song talks about a poor lover who sings "because he lives in the fifth patio and suffers from love."
+The name "La Maldita Vecindad" originates from an actual neighborhood where one of the band members used to live.
+This gave rise to the band's unique and memorable name, reflecting the gritty, real-life inspirations behind their music.
+Additionally, the name "Los Hijos del Quinto Patio" (The Sons of the Fifth Yard) was inspired by a song by Emilio Tuero called "Quinto Patio", which speaks of a poor lover who sings, "because he lives in the fifth patio and suffers from love."
+This connection to the song highlights the band's roots in the struggles of the marginalized and their ability to capture the emotions of everyday life in their music.

 Country: Argentina